pousse-cafe/pousse-cafe.github.io/documentation.md

         protected MongoRepository<ProductData, String> mongoRepository() {
             return repository;
         }

+        @Autowired
+        private ProductMongoRepository repository;

+        public List<ProductData> findByAvailableUnits(int availableUnits) {
+            return repository.findByAvailableUnits(availableUnits);
         }
+    }

-`MongoDataAccess` is a class provided by Pousse-Café filling the gap between the Mongo repository and Pousse-Café's Data Access interface.
-It is also responsible for the conversion between the Domain key and the MongoDB-specific key (which should must be Java-serializable).
-As you can see, the `repository` field is annotated with `@Autowired`.
-This is the particular case where a Pousse-Café component (the Data Access) actually needs direct injection by Spring (see previous section).
+`MongoDataAccess` super-class provides fills the gap between the Mongo repository and Pousse-Café's Data Access interface.
+It is also responsible for the conversion between the Domain key and the MongoDB-specific key (which must be Java-serializable).

+The `repository` field is annotated with `@Autowired`.
+This is a particular case where a Pousse-Café component (the Data Access) actually needs direct injection by Spring (see [Spring Integration](#spring-integration)).

-`ProductMongoRepository` is the Spring Data interface defined as:
+`ProductDataMongoRepository` is the Spring Data repository interface defined as follows:

     public interface ProductMongoRepository extends MongoRepository<ProductData, String> {

+        List<ProductData> findByAvailableUnits(int availableUnits);
     }

-Note that, the Mongo repositories discovery might have to be configured via `@EnableMongoRepositories` annotation (Spring Boot documentation).

-The default bundle needs to be subclassed to replace default implementation by this one:

-    import poussecafe.sample.domain.mongo.ProductData;
-    import poussecafe.sample.domain.mongo.ProductDataAccess;
-    import poussecafe.spring.mongo.journal.JournalEntryData;
-    import poussecafe.spring.mongo.journal.JournalEntryDataAccess;

-    public class SampleMetaAppMongoBundle extends SampleMetaAppBundle {

-        @Override
-        protected void loadCoreImplementations(Set<StorableImplementation> coreImplementations) {
-            coreImplementations.add(new StorableImplementation.Builder()
-                    .withStorableClass(JournalEntry.class)
-                    .withDataFactory(JournalEntryData::new)
-                    .withDataAccessFactory(JournalEntryDataAccess::new)
-                    .withStorage(MongoDbStorage.instance())
-                    .build());
-        }

-        @Override
-        protected void loadImplementations(Set<StorableImplementation> implementations) {
-            implementations.add(new StorableImplementation.Builder()
-                    .withStorableClass(Product.class)
-                    .withDataFactory(ProductData::new)
-                    .withDataAccessFactory(ProductDataAccess::new)
-                    .withStorage(MongoDbStorage.instance())
-                    .build());
-        }
-    }

-Finally, Spring configuration must use the new bundle:
+The Spring configuration then looks like this:

     @Configuration
     @ComponentScan(basePackages = { "poussecafe.spring" })
     public class AppConfiguration {

         @Bean
-        public MetaApplicationContext pousseCafeApplicationContext() {
+        public Runtime pousseCafeRuntime() {
+            MessagingAndStorage messagingAndStorage = new MessagingAndStorage(InternalMessaging.instance(),
+                    SpringMongoDbStorage.instance());

-            MetaApplicationContext context = new MetaApplicationContext();
+            Runtime context = new Runtime.Builder()
-            context.loadBundle(new SampleMetaAppMongoBundle());
+                .withBoundedContext(MyBoundedContext.configure()
+                        .defineThenImplement()
+                        .messagingAndStorage(messagingAndStorage)
+                        .build())
+                .build();

             context.start();

             return context;
         }
     }

+Unlike [previous example](#run-your-bounded-context), ``SpringMongoDbStorage`` is used instead of the default storage implementation.